Iximiel/cudaOnPlumed/Implementation.md

 ```
 ### Calling the reductions in the calculate() method

-After the [kernel](#the-coord-kernel) finishes we have the virial and the coordination accumulated for each atom: we proceed to accumulate the results for the whole system with the utilities in cudaHelpers.cuh, that are written using the building blocs of CCCL/cub.
+After the [kernel](#the-coord-kernel) finishes we have the virial and the
+coordination accumulated for each atom: we proceed to accumulate the results for
+the whole system with the utilities in _cudaHelpers.cuh_, which are written using
+the building blocks of CCCL/cub.
 The reduction algorithm is recursively called by the following loop.

 ```c++